peikexin9/neudep/README.md

 `checkpoints` - store the pretrained and finetuned checkpoints.
 We provide the pretrained model [here](https://drive.google.com/drive/folders/1MdI_0q1hOgTfa0QKioWSrhVmsFWLYyZe?usp=sharing):

-`command` - scripts to pretrain and finetune the model
+`command` - scripts to pretrain and finetune the model.
+Hyperparameters are included in the training scripts too, e.g., `command/finetune/table3/finetune_table3_all.sh` we have `MAX_SENTENCES=32` indicating batch size is 32.

 `fairseq` - implementation of model architecture, preprocessing pipeline, and training task loss